-- 3.2.5.1 The SO shall verify that isolation and de-energization of the machine or equipment have been accomplished. - 3.2.5.2 Depending upon the measures necessary to detect the presence of hazardous energy, the verification of isolation may involve the use of a test instrument (e.g., combustible gas indicator or electrical meter), a visual inspection (e.g., physical blocks or chocks), and/or a deliberate attempt to start machines or equipment. - 3.2.6 TRANSFER CONTROL OF THE LOCKOUT/TAGOUT - 3.2.6.1 The SO shall give the red identification tag stub(s) with the key(s) to the RE. - 3.2.6.2 The SO shall provide the RE with training on the following elements: - a.
+- 3.2.5.1 The SO shall verify that isolation and de-energization of the machine or equipment have been accomplished. - 3.2.5.2 Depending upon the measures necessary to detect the presence of hazardous energy, the verification of isolation may involve the use of a test instrument (e.g., combustible gas indicator or electrical meter), a visual inspection (e.g., physical blocks or chocks), and/or a deliberate attempt to start machines or equipment. - 3.2.5.2.1 Depressurization of systems shall always be verified by the opening of vent valves or by other positive means in accordance with LPR 1710.40. - 3.2.5.2.2 Pressure gauges and pressure transmitters shall not be relied upon as the single means to verify a system is de-energized in accordance with LPR 1710.40.

+3.2.6 TRANSFER CONTROL OF THE LOCKOUT/TAGOUT

+- 3.2.6.1 The SO shall give the red identification tag stub(s) with the key(s) to the RE. - 3.2.6.2 The SO shall provide the RE with training on the following elements: - a.
 The scope of the LOTO, which includes a review of the planned work to determine if the LOTO is adequate for the work being performed. - b.
 The controls in place, which includes a review of the boundaries of the safetied systems: - (1) LF 495 with associated drawings, highlighted switching diagrams, one-line diagrams, etc. - (2) Locations of any roped-off sections. - (3) Areas that have and have not been safetied. - c.
 Any other safety concerns associated with the LOTO. - d.
 Verification of absence of energy to include how the verification was accomplished. - Note: The RE may ask the SO to demonstrate how verification was completed. - e.
 Requirements for removing the LOTO.
 See Section 3.2.9. - f.
-Locking the red identification tag stub(s) with the key in a lockbox with the RE's personal lock.
-The RE shall provide this same training to the PE.
+Locking the red identification tag stub(s) with the key in a lockbox with the RE's personal lock and logging in/out of the LF 610. - g.
+The need for the RE to have the PEs log in/out of the LF 610.